codatio/codat-docs/docs/other/portal/account-management.md

 ## Managing your account

-You can now change details and settings of your user profile in the [Codat Portal](https://app.codat.io/).
-Click on a circle with your initials in the top right corner of the portal to access the [Account settings](https://app.codat.io/settings/account) page.
+You can change details and settings of your user profile in the [Codat Portal](https://app.codat.io/).
+Click the circle with your initials in the top right corner of the Portal to access the [Account settings](https://app.codat.io/settings/account) page.

 ![A screenshot of the dropdown menu that allows to navigate to account settings](/img/other-guides/0012-acct-mgt-access.png)